iffn/TestRunnerPlayground/README.md

 The output is saved as an .xml file and added to ```Assets\Tests\EditMode\Output```

+Note: If you haven't opened the project before, running the command for the first time can take a bit but it should eventually finish and generate the xml.
+You can check the Task Manager to see if the process is still running.

 ## Play mode test:
 Scripts located in: ```Assets\Tests/PlayMode```
 The play mode test runs in the Play mode of Unity the Unity Editor